arnav-gudibande/Asynchronous-NodeJS/README.md

 Node.js weather app

-This app fetches the weather of your current location It uses the ipinfo.io API and the openweathermap API to determine your location and get weather respectively
+This app fetches the weather of your current location.

+It uses the ipinfo.io API and the openweathermap API to determine your location and get weather respectively.

 ### Usage